apifortress/Bloodhound/doc/05_load_balancing.md

 `urls`: a list of URLs that will be used as upstreams

 `probe`: the system will probe each URL periodically to make sure they are available.
-The probe is optional and, if omitted, AFtheM will always considers URLs as functional.
+The probe is optional and, if omitted, Bloodhound will always considers URLs as functional.
 * `path`: an extra path segment to be appeneded to the URL when probing
 * `count_up`: how many times a probe should be successful before the URL can be considered as working
 * `count_down`: how many times a probe should fail before the URL can be considered as non working